top of page

 INSTRUCTIONS

 2. Cook the noodles according to the package instructions.
 Drain and plunge into the ice bath.
 Give them a stir with your fingers or a pair of chopsticks and allow to cool for a minute or two.
-Pull the noodles out of the ice bath, deposit them in a strainer, and give them a good shake to get rid of as much water as possible, then decide between two bowls.
+Pull the noodles out of the ice bath, deposit them in a strainer, and give them a good shake to get rid of as much water as possible, then divide between two bowls.

 3. Top each serving of noodles with a big spoonful of daikon.
 Use the back of the spoon to press a little crater into the daikon in each bowl, then nest an egg yolk in it.
 Sprinkle the scallions on top and tuck a pile of katsuobushi into each bowl.
 Pour half the dipping broth into each, garnish with a dab of wasabi if you like, and serve immediately.